haxtheweb/webcomponents/elements/hax-body-behaviors/README.md

 ```

-Here's a much more complex example from a Polymer Legacy style element who calls attached when it is fixed to the DOM (`video-player/video-player.js`):
+Here's a much more complex example from a element who calls attached when it is fixed to the DOM (`video-player/video-player.js`):
 ```
   /**
    * Attached.